ahamiltonian/mQPSim/README.md

 3. Installed XQuartz for macOS from https://www.xquartz.org/ (this gives me X11)

+4. Install anaconda from anaconda.com (this gives you Qt)

-4. Download the data from http://geant4.web.cern.ch/support/download
+5. Download the data from http://geant4.web.cern.ch/support/download

 (I tried the pre-compiled version of Geant4, but had some problems, so moved to installing from source code.
 A Stack Overflow post that helped me: https://stackoverflow.com/questions/23917587/geant4-example-b1-build-error-no-rule-to-make-target)

-5. download source code from http://geant4.web.cern.ch/support/download
+6. download source code from http://geant4.web.cern.ch/support/download
   - you should get a tarball named geant4.10.04.p01.tar.gz
   - unpack the tarball (just double click on the file)
   - you should get a folder named geant4.10.04.p01
   - copy that folder to somewhere that you want to have geant installed, I just moved it to my home directory /Users/andrew

-6. Build Geant4
+7. Build Geant4
   - make a directory called build (ie. do 'mkdir build')
   - move to that directory (ie. do 'cd build')
   - do 'cmake -DCMAKE_INSTALL_PREFIX=../geant4-install -DGEANT4_USE_QT=ON ../geant4.10.04.p01'